Everest Base Camp Elevation

 The Everest Base Camp Trek is a once-in-a-lifetime experience.
 In this trek, one can fully experience the sublimation of nature with the stunning view of the natural landscapes, icefalls, panoramic mountain views, and massive glaciers.

-In an ideal world where people show interest in recreation activities, they would love to stand on the base camp of the world’s highest peak.
+In an ideal world where people show interest in recreational activities, they would love to stand on the base camp of the world’s highest peak.

 Generally, people with good physical fitness and a strong mentality can make it to the base camp of the world’s highest peak.
 And among all, the views from the Kala Patthar are the most spectacular.